Somerset East: Cape Colony under the Second British Occupation

-The farm was established in 1815, for the purpose of improving stockbreeding in the Cape Colony and providing produce for the soldiers at the Frontier.
-It was named "Somerset Farm".
-Under manager Robert Hart from 1817, the farm prospered as a refreshment station, procuring local produce for distribution.
-However, the project faltered due to administrative shifts.
 In January 1825, the Sub-Drostdy of Cradock was dissolved, and a new Drostdy (magistrate's district) named Somerset was proclaimed, stretching from the Orange River north to the Zuurberg south, and from the Sundays River west to the Koonap east.
 William Mackay was appointed the first magistrate on 31 January 1825, formalizing the town's layout along the Little Fish River.
 The "East" suffix was added around 1855 to distinguish it from Somerset West in the Western Cape.

-This era was marred by the Slachter's Nek Rebellion of 1815–1816, a pivotal frontier uprising.
-Led by Hendrik Prinsloo (a relative of Willem), dispossessed Boers protested land seizures and stock thefts amid Xhosa-British skirmishes.
+The Slachter's Nek Rebellion of 1815–1816 was a pivotal frontier uprising.
+Led by Hendrik Prinsloo, son of Marthinus Prinsloo, dispossessed Boers protested land seizures and stock thefts amid Xhosa-British skirmishes.
 Five rebels were executed by hanging from a beam (now displayed in the local museum) after a botched gallows collapse—symbolizing colonial overreach and fueling Afrikaner grievances.
-The event, occurring in the district, strained relations between settlers, authorities, and indigenous groups.
+The event strained relations between settlers, authorities, and indigenous groups.

-The mid-19th century saw Somerset East emerge as a bustling frontier hub, fueled by the wool boom and the arrival of 1820 Settlers.
+The mid-19th century saw Somerset East emerge as a bustling frontier hub, fueled by the wool boom and the arrival of the 1820 Settlers.
 Positioned on routes to the interior, it became a vital stopover for wagons bound for Graaff-Reinet and beyond.
 Industries flourished: wool trading dominated, supplemented by tanning, wagon-making, brickworks, and milling.
-Farms like Glen Avon, established by Robert Hart (dubbed the "Father of the 1820 Settlers"), introduced advanced irrigation and hosted one of South Africa's highest private waterfalls.

 The town expanded with civic institutions.
-The Dutch Reformed Church (DRC) congregation, the Eastern Cape's fourth oldest, was formalized in the 1830s, while the Old Wesleyan Chapel (1821), Anglican Church (1836) and British Officers' Mess (now the Walter Battiss Art Museum) reflected dual Anglo-Dutch influences.
+The Dutch Reformed Church congregation, the Eastern Cape's fourth oldest, was formalized in the 1830s, while the Old Wesleyan Chapel (1821), Anglican Church (1836) and British Officers' Mess (now the Walter Battiss Art Museum) reflected dual Anglo-Dutch influences.
 The first government school in the town was opened in 1842, and many of the early teachers and trustees were 1820 descendants.
+Gill College, a university college, opened in 1869.
 A municipality was established in 1884, overseeing growth amid the Anglo-Boer tensions.